chipjarred/NIX/README.md

 We'd like the compiler to help us sort this stuff out at compile-time, and that comes down to creating distinct types for the different meanings, so that is exactly what NIX does.

 For example, NIX defines distinct `FileDescriptor` and `SocketDescriptor` types.
-For example, since `NIX.bind()` only accepts a `SocketDescriptor` and `NIX.open()` only returns a `FileDescriptor`, the compiler won't let you use the value returned by `open()` in a call to `bind()`.
+Since `NIX.bind()` only accepts a `SocketDescriptor`, and `NIX.open()` only returns a `FileDescriptor`, the compiler won't let you use the value returned by `NIX.open()` in a call to `NIX.bind()`.
 But `NIX.close()` accepts any `IODescriptor`, a protocol to which both `SocketDescriptor` and `FileDescriptor` conform, so it can accept either.

 Additionally NIX uses distinct `enum` types for mutually exclusive options (for example setting a socket domain).
-Each call uses a specific type for such options.
+Each function uses a specific type for its options.
 That helps you in two ways.
 The first is that you can't use an invalid option for the function.
 The second is that IDE autocompletion helps you discover what the valid options are.
-Additionally, NIX deviates from the POSIX naming on options to give them more meaningful names.
+Additionally, NIX deviates from the POSIX naming for options to give them more meaningful names.
 For example POSIX's `O_RDWR` is `.readWrite`.

 Another overloaded use of `int` in POSIX is for option flags that can be combined with bitwise-OR, and normally only a subset of the bits are meaningful.
 Swift handles this by providing specific types that conform to `OptionSet`.
 You can bitwise-OR them together just as you would with the POSIX flags, but invalid bits are automatically filtered out.
+Alternatively you can use the typical `OptionSet` array syntax to combine them as is common in Cocoa.
 Often only a subset of the bits are valid for use in a particular function.
 For example while `chmod()` allows a set of flags that includes `S_ISVTX`, which becomes `.saveSwappedText` in NIX, that particular bit is *not* valid for `open()` when creating a file.
 NIX defines separate types for these, so `NIX.chmod()` (*not currently implemented*) uses `FileAccessMode`, while `open` uses `OpenFileAccessMode`  which does not incude the `.saveSwappedText` option, so you can't use it thinking it will work, and then have to dig to `man` pages to find out that it doesn't.

+The `NIX.open()` example provides another type of safety NIX introduces.
+The POSIX definition for that function allows an `O_CREAT` flag to be set in order to create a file, and the `mode` parameter is only required if that bit is set.
+So opening a file with the same POSIX function requires only three parameters when not creating the file, and requires four parameters when creating the file.
+NIX avoids that confusion by excluding creation bit from `NIX.open(_:_:_:)`'s flags, and instead provides an alternate version, `NIX.open(_:_:_:create:)` to use for file creation.
+The same approach is taken for `NIX.openat(_:_:_:_:)`.
+Both also separate the read/write access options from the other flags by using a different type for them in a separate parameter.

+### Eliminating Pointer Parameters

+Obviously one expects a C-based interface, as POSIX.1 is, to use pointers.
+Unfortunately, pointers open up tons of opportunities for errors.
+NIX has to use pointers to interact with the underlying POSIX API, but it tries to avoid exposing those pointers to the caller, so you can write your Swift code without worrying about those details.
+Besides, while Swift does provide pointers in the `Unsafe...Pointer` family of types, those are especially awkward to use, and that's by design.
+The language is attempting to discourage their use, while acknowledging that sometimes they are necessary.
+Also POSIX.1 provides for some functions, like `readv()` that use pointers in a way that would be exceedingly tricky to get right consistently in Swift.
+NIX handles that detail for you.
+For example, `NIX.readv()` takes an `inout` array of `Data` instances, and internally steals pointers to their data to build the `iovec` array that POSIX's `readv` expects.
+In doing so, it has to use some normally unsafe techniques to defeat Swift's pointer type invalidation, and is only safe because it ensures that the pointers don't escape a scope in which they are known to be valid.
+This achieves nearly the same performance as directly using `readv()` in C would have.
+The same logical effect could have been achieved without the pointer stealing by emulating `readv` instead of using it directly, but that would require multiple calls to `read`, which would dramatically alter its performance.
+NIX tries to do its job while maintaining a 1:1 ratio of NIX-to-POSIX calls.

+Where POSIX uses pointers to represent some arbitrary block of bytes, such as a read buffer, NIX uses Foundation's `Data` for the block of bytes, unless the block of bytes is supposed to be C string, in which case it uses a Swift `String`.
+When the pointer is to a single `const` instance of a type, NIX uses a Swift value.
+For pointers to single non-`const` values, NIX uses `inout` parameters.
+Lastly, when the pointers are used for an array of some time, NIX uses a Swift `Array` with elements of that type.

 # Example Code
 As an example, here's a simple echo server (IPv6) in all its POSIX-level glory, written using `NIX`: